-Our new exhibition - 'The City Speaks' - will be coming to a European city near you in 2012 and 2013!
+Our new exhibition - 'The City Speaks' - has been touring European cities since 2012!

 Visit the website to read excerpts from the exhibition and follow its journey.
 Read more about the project by exploring the links on the left.

 Cities have brought together some of the world’s greatest thinkers and provided fertile ground for progressive thought, becoming the stage for some of the world’s biggest political, economic and social events.
 The city is also a place of conflict and challenge, where differences become stark in their proximity.

 Yet these diverse influences have also resulted in the sharing of knowledge, the exploration of new ideas, and brilliant innovation and creativity.
 The imprints of such inspiration – captured through art and creative expression in many forms including architecture, film, music, literature, and theatre – are left by a variety of times, cultures, geographical areas, and faiths.